AkmalBashaTimri/greenfield-migration/README.md

 Roles and Responsibilities:

-•	Spearheaded the end-to-end migration of our entire application
+•	Spearheaded the end-to-end migration of our entire application involving 7 major components and 7 regions within a span on two years

-•	Developed and implemented a comprehensive migration strategy for transitioning over to a new infrastructure, ensuring data integrity and continuity of service throughout the process.
+•	Developed and implemented a comprehensive migration strategy for transitioning over to a new infrastructure, ensuring data integrity and continuity of service throughout the process

 •	Managed the successful migration of Application VMs over to Static and Dynamic containers